eddiedunn/prp_compiler/agent_capabilities/tools/rapid-development/experimental/prp-validate.md

 ---
-name: "Prp Validate"
-description: "Validate PRP"
+name: "Pre-flight PRP Validation"
+description: "Pre-flight validation of a PRP to ensure all context and dependencies are available before execution."
-arguments: []
+arguments: "$ARGUMENTS"
 keywords:
+  - prp
+  - validate
+  - pre-flight
-  - placeholder
+  - experimental
 ---

 # Validate PRP